MaryamAsgarinezhad/obsidian/AI/Deep Learning/ML.md

 - feature engineering
 - model selection
-- we want to avoid overfiting and underfitting
+- we want to avoid overfitting and underfitting

 We cannot predict a random noise, we have to assume the data has a specific trend.